-- 7.5.1 If a student's concern cannot be clarified by early resolution, students have the opportunity to submit an appeal to the Formal Stage. - 7.5.2 Appeals at this point should be addressed in the first instance to the Doctoral College using the Appeals Form (Appendix 1).
-This form must be submitted within 10 working days of receiving the written decision of the Research Examination Team.
+- 7.5.1 If a student's concern cannot be clarified by early resolution, students have the opportunity to submit an appeal to the Formal Stage. - 7.5.2 Appeals at this point should be addressed in the first instance within the Faculty using the Appeals Form (Appendix 1).
+This form must be submitted within 10 working days of the publication of the results of the Assessment Board.
 Where a student wishes to make an Appeal outside of this timescale, they will need to provide an explanation of why they were unable to keep within this timescale and provide evidence to support this.
 Students must include any relevant evidence to support the Appeal.
-The provision of any additional evidence after submitting a formal appeal may impact the response timescales, as per 7.5.4. - 7.3 On receipt of a formal academic appeal, the appropriate team will consider whether the Appeal is admissible on the grounds stated in paragraph 5.2 above and reserves the right to reject any Appeal that is not within the scope of these grounds.
+The provision of any additional evidence after submitting a formal appeal may impact the response timescales, as per 7.5.4. - 7.5.3 On receipt of a formal academic appeal, the Faculty will consider whether the appeal is admissible on the grounds stated in paragraph 5.2 above and reserves the right to reject any appeal that is not within the scope of these grounds.
 In these cases, the student will be provided an explanation of why their appeal has been rejected. - 7.5.4 Whilst every effort will be made to deal with Appeals in a timely manner, Appellants should normally expect to receive a written response within 20 working days of receipt of their Appeal.
-Students will be informed of any delay, Students will be informed of any delay, with a reason for the delay and revised timescales provided. - 7.5.5 The outcome of the Appeal will be one of the following: - Rejected- the Appeal does not fall within the grounds outlined in 5.2 OR has been submitted outside of the 10 day deadline and no evidence was submitted to support a valid reason for submitting outside of the deadline. - Not Upheld- The Appeal has been investigated but there is no evidence to support the grounds upon which the Appeal was made - Partially upheld- The Appeal has been investigated and it is found that one or more elements of the Appeal has been substantiated - Upheld- The Appeal has been investigated and it is found that the grounds upon which the Appeal has been fully substantiated. - 7.5.6 All appellants who have received an outcome from a Formal Stage Appeal have the opportunity to request that their case is considered at the Review Stage, provided there are valid grounds as outlined in 7.6.1.
+Students will be informed of any delay, with a reason for the delay and revised timescales provided. - 7.5.5 The outcome of the Appeal will be one of the following: - Rejected the Appeal does not fall within the grounds outlined in 5.2 OR has been submitted outside of the 10 working day deadline and no evidence was submitted to support a valid reason for submitting outside of the deadline. - Not Upheld The Appeal has been investigated but there is no evidence to support the grounds upon which the Appeal was made. - Partially upheld The Appeal has been investigated and it is found that one or more elements of the Appeal have been substantiated. - Upheld The Appeal has been investigated and it is found that the grounds of the Appeal have been fully substantiated. - 7.5.6 All appellants who have received an outcome from a Formal Stage Appeal have the opportunity to request that their case is considered at the Review Stage, provided there are valid grounds as outlined in 7.6.1.

-7.5 Review Stage
+7.6 Review Stage